-Prerequisite: One prior history course.
-Either History 101, 102, 103, 104, 105 or 106..
+Prerequisite: One prior history course, either HIS 101, HIS 102, HIS 103, HIS 104, HIS 105 or HIS 106.

-This course examines the origins and development of the national forces and institutions that have shaped racial ideas and practices over the last five hundred years.
-Through a variety of historical materials students will explore the comparative aspects and dimensions of racism, from early European overseas conquests to contemporary struggles for national political power.
+(Students who require ENG 001 or RDG 001 cannot take this course until these requirements are met.)
+This course examines the origins and development of the national forces and institutions that have shaped racial ideas and practices over the last 500 years.
+Through a variety of historical materials, students will explore the comparative aspects and dimensions of racism, from early European overseas conquests to contemporary struggles for national political power.